DEVANSHU-KALI/machine_leaning_course/linear_regression/polynomial_regression/what_is_it.md

 - this model is first model you are going to learn in the intial stages of machine learning where you see the line bending according the data points.
 ## why do we even take the powers of the features
 - to capture the non linear pattern in the data.
 This make the line to bend and go through the points.
-## why only taing the powers of x1, why not the other features
+## why only traing the powers of x1, why not the other features
 - it depends upon which features is showing no linear patterns in the data, if its x1 showing the non linear patterns in the data, we take the powers of it.
 ## possible questions about this model and answers
 - how to know that, the feature is showing non linearity in the data?